toadle/cutl/README.md

 ## Contributing

 Pull requests are welcome.
-Please ensure new features include tests, follow Go code conventions, and update documentation as needed.
+The tool is heavily vibe-coded up to this point, so don't expect the finest of code.

 ## License